 For SharePoint Online, OneDrive for Business, and Teams files, the availability key is NEVER used outside of the recovery capability and customers must explicitly instruct Microsoft to initiate use of the availability key during a recovery scenario.

 Audit logs and the availability key

 Automated systems in Microsoft 365 process all data as it flows through the system to provide cloud services, for example, anti-virus, e-discovery, data loss prevention, and data indexing.
-Microsoft 365 does not generate customer-visible logs for this activity.
-In addition, Microsoft personnel do not access your data as part of these normal system operations.
+Microsoft 365 doesn't generate customer-visible logs for this activity.
+In addition, Microsoft personnel don't access your data as part of these normal system operations.

 Exchange Online availability key logging